AnyBody/tutorials/Muscle_modeling/lesson2.md

 how the muscle force goes up drastically with the reduced moment arm:

-Consequently the muscle now bulges more towards the end of the movement than it does in the beginning:
+Consequently the muscle now bulges more towards the end of the movement than it does in the beginning.
+The muscle force is now also much larger:

 ```{image} _static/lesson2/image3.gif
 :alt: Chart view Muscle1.Fm